 ERP and Internet or Cloud ERP refers to a system that operates on a vendor’s server.
 Users can access it directly online if they have a stable internet connection and a browser.
-It is an internet based ERP.
+It is an internet-based ERP.
 Cloud ERP software is more flexible because of the ease of access.
 As companies embrace a hybrid system of work, cloud ERP will become inevitable.
 A hybrid work system includes office and remote work.
-Hence, remote workers can benefit a lot from ERP and Internet.
+Hence, remote workers can benefit a lot from ERP and the Internet.

 Similar to on-premise ERP solutions, cloud enterprise resource planning systems represent a single source of data.
-They include several business management modules, allowing managers and other stakeholders to access relevant data in real-time.
+They include several business management modules, allowing managers and other stakeholders to access relevant data in real time.
 An ERP with internet runs on the cloud and does not attract upfront licensing fees.
 The vendor provides software as a service (SaaS).
 Later in this article, you will learn the challenges and benefits of cloud ERP.

-To understand what the internet of things ERP system is all about, it is vital to know the meaning of IoT.
+To understand what the Internet of Things ERP system is all about, it is vital to know the meaning of IoT.
 So, what is the Internet of Things (IoT) all about?
 It is a network that contains all kinds of internet-enabled physical devices.
 Hence, IoT can refer to anything, including tablets, mobile phones, computers, laptops, cars, buildings, household appliances, and more.
 Internet of Things extends the internet connection possibility beyond computers and smartphones.
 Now when it comes to how the internet can enhance ERP, there is a vital relationship between the two.

 Individual devices within the IoT network will provide unstructured data.
 The ERP software will then organize, analyze, and display this data in a way that users can understand.
 Internet of Things continues to grow and the main challenge experts have to deal with is data security.
 As IoT aims to connect millions of devices to the internet, it creates an opportunity for hackers to enhance their craftiness.